All Episodes

 Total jubilation, as you can imagine.

-And and and not a single person here would.
+And not a single person here would.

-How many people have you talked to, and what percentage of them won't condemn the violence, won't condemn violence against innocent police officers, even?
+How many people have you talked to, and what percentage of them won't condemn the violence, won't condemn violence against innocent police officers even?

 I literally did not find a single person who would condemn the violence.